GC’s Investments in Ngorongoro, Tanzania, Showcase Passion for Coexistence with Wildlife Amid Nightly Raids

 2) Human-Elephant Conflict and Elephant Observations Data Collection

-From August 2023 to January 2024, the HEC Officers in all four villages responded to 97 reports of crop raiding.
-The HEC Officers are also tasked with reporting observations of elephants in their area.
-During this reporting period, the officers reported 2,618 observations of elephant with an average group size of 3.2 individuals per observation.
+From August 2023 to January 2024, the HEC officers in all four villages responded to 97 reports of crop raiding.
+The HEC officers are also tasked with reporting observations of elephants in their area.
+During this reporting period, the officers reported 2,618 observations of elephants with an average group size of 3.2 individuals per observation.

 3) HEC program demonstrations in APW’s ACTIVE Community Engagement Practitioners’ Workshops